 Students and alumni also have access to listings of full-time, part-time, and summer jobs off-campus - the student/alumnus should register at www.collegecentral.com/cwc or check the Employment bulletin boards on campus.
 For help in obtaining employment the counselors and Success Coaches can help write resumes and prepare students/alumni for job interviews.

 Limited on-campus employment opportunities are also available for currently enrolled students, by contacting the Human Resources Office, or registering online at the CWC website.

-All career and job placement information is available by contacting one of the Counselors either in the Student Success Center, MH 123F, or Rustler Central.
+All career and job placement information is available by contacting Rustler Central.

 Problem Resolution